← Back to research

 Best fit:

-• Teams wanting automated code review on every PR
+• Teams that want codified, enforceable review standards on every PR

 • Developers who work across IDE and terminal